johnkord/sendie/docs/architecture-decisions.md

 ## Decision Log

+### 2025-12-24: File Queue and Broadcast Mode

+**Context**: Users wanted to prepare files for transfer before recipients join, eliminating the wait time between connection and transfer start.

+**Decision**: Implement a file queue system with two modes:
+1. **One-time queue**: Files queued when alone, auto-sent to first peer that connects, then cleared
+2. **Broadcast mode**: Files marked as broadcast are sent to every new peer that joins

+**Rationale**:
+- Reduces friction for senders who know what they want to share
+- Broadcast mode is useful for distributing files to a group (e.g., meeting materials)
+- Queue clears after first send by default to prevent unintended re-sends
+- Broadcast mode is opt-in toggle that persists files until disabled

+**Implementation**:
+- `QueuedFile` type in `types/index.ts` with `isBroadcast` flag
+- `appStore.ts` - `queuedFiles[]`, `broadcastMode`, actions for queue management
+- `FileQueue.tsx` - UI for viewing/managing queued and broadcast files
+- `handleDataChannelOpen` in `MultiPeerSessionPage.tsx` triggers auto-send
+- Tracks which peers received broadcast files to prevent duplicates

+### 2025-12-24: Auto-Receive Toggle

+**Context**: Some users may not want to automatically receive incoming files (e.g., in untrusted sessions).

+**Decision**: Add per-user auto-receive toggle (enabled by default).

+**Rationale**:
+- Default behavior (auto-receive ON) maintains simplicity for most users
+- Toggle in session header for quick access
+- When disabled, incoming file transfers are silently ignored (no notification, no pending state)
+- Does not persist across sessions (resets to ON)

+**Implementation**:
+- `autoReceive` state in `appStore.ts`
+- `setAutoReceiveChecker()` on `MultiPeerFileTransferService`
+- `initializeIncomingTransfer()` checks auto-receive before accepting files

+### 2025-12-24: Host-Only Sending Mode

+**Context**: Hosts sometimes want to distribute files to a group without allowing others to send files (e.g., one-way file distribution).

+**Decision**: Add host-only sending toggle that restricts file sending to the session host.

+**Features**:
+- Toggle in Host Controls panel (next to Lock button)
+- When enabled, only the host can send files
+- Non-hosts see disabled drop zone with "Only the host can send files" message
+- Can be toggled on/off at any time during the session
+- Not enabled by default

+**Implementation**:
+- `Session.IsHostOnlySending` - Boolean field on session model
+- `SignalingHub.EnableHostOnlySending()` / `DisableHostOnlySending()` - Only callable by host
+- `OnHostOnlySendingEnabled` / `OnHostOnlySendingDisabled` - Broadcast to all peers
+- Client tracks `isHostOnlySending` in connection state
+- FileDropZone disabled for non-hosts when enabled
+- File queue also disabled for non-hosts

+**Rationale**:
+- Server-enforced via hub methods (only host can toggle)
+- Client-enforced via UI (prevents accidental drops)
+- Useful for webinar-style file distribution
+- Pairs well with Broadcast Mode for automated distribution

 ### 2025-12-24: Multi-Peer Mesh Topology

 **Context**: Users requested ability to share files with more than 2 people in a single session.